chrisnoonan98675/site/xl-testview/how-to/install.markdown

 The default username and password are both `admin`.
 You can change these values in `<XLTESTVIEW_HOME>/conf/users.conf`.

-After installation various aspects of the server can be configured.
-See [Configuring XL TestView](/xl-testview/how-to/configuration.html).
+After installation, various aspects of the server can be configured.
+See [Configuring XL TestView](/xl-testview/how-to/configure-xl-testview.html).

 ## Directory structure